Ireland

 Taxation of cryptocurrency

-Irish Revenue have updated their Tax and Duty Manual (TDM) in relation to the taxation of crypto-asset transactions.
+Irish Revenue has issued a Tax and Duty Manual (TDM) in relation to the taxation of crypto-asset transactions.
 Within this updated TDM, Irish Revenue outlined that the taxation of income received from, or charges made in connection with, crypto-assets will depend on the nature of the activity and the parties involved.
-Therefore, parties must apply general tax principles when assessing the taxation of cryptocurrency and each case must be considered on its own individual facts and circumstances and by looking at the relevant legislation and case law.
+Therefore, parties must apply general tax principles when assessing the taxation of cryptocurrency and each case must be considered on its own individual facts and circumstances, and by looking at the relevant legislation and case law.
 The TDM states that the sale, transfer, or redemption of crypto-assets is most likely to be a disposal for capital gains tax purposes unless, based on the facts and circumstances, there is a trade of dealing in crypto-assets being carried on.
 The TDM also notes that a trade in crypto-assets would be similar to a trade in shares, securities, or other assets.

-Crypto-assets that are provided to an employee or director free of charge or for a reduced amount will be treated as a normal benefit in kind.
+Crypto-assets that are provided to an employee or director free of charge or for a reduced amount will be treated as a normal benefit-in-kind.
 In addition, where an employee or director is given a right or option to acquire assets by their employer, which may include crypto-assets, Irish Revenue's view is that the Irish tax treatment of such options should be similar to the tax treatment of the right or option to acquire share options (including in respect of the tax and reporting obligations for both the employee and the employer).

 Foreign income